Taking a big picture view of sustainability

 - Parks next to waterways will have about 7km of walking paths so people can get fit, enjoy the fresh air and experience nature up close.

 - All the streets have footpaths providing health benefits and the opportunity for chance encounters.

 - Special attention has been paid to providing safe cycle paths with garages and driveways facing private lanes at the back of properties so routes are unencumbered by vehicle crossings.

 - The interconnected street network offers greater efficiency and will reduce vehicle kilometres travelled per household by 30 percent.
 This means better air quality and a healthier environment.

 - House lots and streets have been oriented so homes and private spaces get lots of sun.
 It is estimated that this will result in a 20 percent reduction in home cooling and heating requirements.

-- Each home will have a wide, covered front verandah at the right height so people can enjoy interacting with passers-by.
+- Many homes will have a wide, covered front verandah at the right height so people can enjoy interacting with passers-by.

-- With the expansion of employment nodes in Auckland’s south, employment levels could be as high as 92 percent self-sufficiency meaning more local jobs than anywhere else in urban Auckland.
+- With the expansion of employment nodes in Auckland’s south, employment levels could be more than 100 percent self-sufficiency meaning more local jobs than anywhere else in urban Auckland.

-- For people wanting to work outside the area, the proposed new railway station at Drury and electrification of the existing rail line will provide car-free connections north and south.
+- For people wanting to work outside the area, the proposed new rail services and electrification of the existing rail line will provide car-free connections north and south.